WCCM (AM): AM & FM simulcast

-WHAV AM and FM joined the Continental Network, whose key station was WASH-FM in Washington, D.C., in time for President Harry S. Truman’s inauguration.
+WHAV AM and FM joined the Continental Network, whose key station was WASH-FM in Washington, D.C., in time for President Harry S. Truman's inauguration.
 The stations were the second in Massachusetts to become associated with Continental and the eighth in New England.
-Vaughn Monroe made an appearance on the stations during the grand opening of the new studio building to promote what would be a Big Band format, said Jackie Natalino, former music librarian, during a 1978 interview.
-On September 29, 1950, WHAV announced it would join “the Liberty Broadcasting System – third largest network in America.”
+Vaughn Monroe made an appearance on the stations during the grand opening of the new studio building to promote what would be a big band format, said Jackie Natalino, former music librarian, during a 1978 interview.
+On September 29, 1950, WHAV announced it would join "the Liberty Broadcasting System – third largest network in America".
 Liberty Broadcasting System began in 1948 with 42 affiliates and offered a sports format.
-It was operated by "The Old Scotchman," Gordon McLendon, out of KLIF, Dallas, Texas.
+It was operated by Gordon McLendon, out of KLIF in Dallas, Texas.
 McLendon and Ted Husing handled all football broadcasts for the network.
-McLendon, who pioneered radio’s transition into the television age, also hosted a show, "Great Days In Sports," which recreated great sports events from the past.
+McLendon, who pioneered radio's transition into the television age, also hosted a show, "Great Days In Sports", which recreated great sports events from the past.
 WHAV joined Liberty just as the nationwide network grew to 240 affiliates with 10 hours of programs a day.
 At its peak, Liberty had 458 affiliates, but folded in 1952.
 It was a difficult time for radio, and WHAV-FM was not exempt.

 Trouble begins

 One major obstacle was The Gazettes mistaken idea that FM-receiving sets would be readily available after the war, according to Mrs. Natalino.
 To work around the problem, WHAV worked with local bus lines to have FM music piped into buses.
-However, she said, the FCC banned the action when bus riders complained of being “a captive audience”.
+However, she said, the FCC banned the action when bus riders complained of being "a captive audience".
 The FCC also placed restrictions on simulcasting, requiring more of FM programs to be original and adding substantially to programming costs.
 As debts mounted, former News Director Edwin V. Johnson recalled, most of the staff was released.
 That left Johnson and an engineer playing all taped programs from the newly introduced Presto-brand commercial reel-to-reel tape recorders.
 Johnson, who joined the station in June 1951, changed his status to part-time, but remained until his retirement in 1985.
 WHAV-FM was dark by 1953 and its transmitter ended up 30 or so miles away at WCRB.